 Experience INSEAD student life and European culture.

 The registration for Summer @ INSEAD 2019 is now closed.
-To join our mailing list for 2020, please click here
+To join our mailing list for 2020, please click here.
+The registration process for 2020 will begin in November 2019.

 |Application Deadline||Admission Date|